macromuseum/macromuseum.github.io/_posts/x2016-07-18-BESMacro.md

 Not that mixing different career levels makes my talk less lame (!), it has at least the benefit of making me feel better.
 It also has the undeniable benefit of making it easier to network with the big wigs if you spoke in the same session as them.
 At BES Macro 2016, each session was a good mix of every career level making it much more casual.
-Even the plenary speakers ranged from Professor [Tim Blackburn](https://twitter.com/TimBlackburn66) to About-to-be-doctor [Hannah White](https://twitter.com/hannah_wht)!
+Even the plenary speakers ranged from Professor [Tim Blackburn](https://twitter.com/TimBlackburn66) to About-to-be-Doctor [Hannah White](https://twitter.com/hannah_wht)!

 ### Second, make most of the talks short
 People have mixed feelings about lightning talks: from the speaker's point of view, when you have exciting results it can be frustrating to convey your message in 5 minutes.